 - how to interpret a journal article citation

 - how to find quality scholarly journal articles in Primo Search, Google Scholar and other databases

 - how to check if an article is peer reviewed.

 How to use ebooks

-Did you know that we have over 100,000 ebooks in the CSU library collection?
+Did you know that we have moe than 100,000 ebooks in the Charles Sturt library collection?
 So if you are studying online or on campus you’ll never be short of academic resources.
 This workshop will focus on: